Chapter 16 : In Case of Emergency, Break Things

 As another fresh wave of miserable tears broke loose, I expected Molly to turn and give me a comforting, sympathetic pat on the back, or maybe even impart a few words of sisterly wisdom.
 But instead she wheeled around dramatically, mouth agape, and said, ‘Lucy, really?
+That loser?’

 ‘Really,’ Al told her.

 Molly shook her head in disbelief.
 ‘Honestly, first Rose and now you – dunno what you see in him-’